awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 These are some of the features and characteristics that EC2 Fleet provides, in addition to the ones covered in this section:

-1. **MaxPrice**: The maximum price per unit hour that you are willing to pay for a Spot Instance.
+1. **Max price**: The maximum price per unit hour that you are willing to pay for a Spot Instance.
 When the maximum amount you're willing to pay is reached, the fleet stops launching instances even if it hasn’t met the target capacity.
-2. **ValidFrom**: the start date and time of the request.
+2. **Valid from**: the start date and time of the request.
 The default behaviour is to start fulfilling the request immediately.
-3. **ValidUntil**: The end date and time of the request.
+3. **Valid until**: The end date and time of the request.
 At this point, no new EC2 Fleet requests are placed or able to fulfill the request.
 4. **Instance replacement**: While the fleet is running, if Amazon EC2 reclaims a Spot Instance because of a price increase or instance failure, EC2 Fleet can try to replace the instances with any of the instance types that you specify.
 This makes it easier to regain capacity during a spike in Spot pricing.
+5. **Instance weighting**: Inside the list of overrides, you can specify a `WeightedCapacity` value.
+When you do that, you are specifying the number of units provided by the specified instance type.
+Typically you would set the value according to number of VCPUs of the instance.
+By implementing instance weighting, the capacities that you specify in the `TargetCapacitySpecification` structure won't refer to number of instances but to number of capacity units.

 If you want to learn more about EC2 Fleets, you can find more information in the [Amazon EC2 Fleet documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet.html).